The Flintstones: Little Big League: Reception

-Wilmington, Delware's The News Journal commented that shows like The Flintstones were "fun to watch on an occasional basis, but not week-in-week-out", making this program welcome, despite "the canned laugh track...
+Wilmington, Delaware's The News Journal commented that shows like The Flintstones were "fun to watch on an occasional basis, but not week-in-week-out", making this program welcome, despite "the canned laugh track...
 As in the past, the story line for this Flintsone outing is simple and the humor broad."

 Like many animated series created by Hanna-Barbera in the 1970s, the show features a limited laugh track created by the studio as a cost saving measure, which has been criticized as having an uncanny effect owing to its frequent repetition of sounds.

 Home media

 The Flintstones: Little Big League was released on VHS by Worldvision Home Video on August 5, 1986.

 On October 9, 2012, Warner Archive released The Flintstones: Little Big League on DVD in region 1 as part of their Hanna–Barbera Classics Collection, in a release entitled The Flintstones Prime-Time Specials Collection: Volume 1.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 On August 4, 2020, Warner Bros.
 Home Entertainment gave it its first wide release as part of the DVD collection The Flintstones: 2 Movies & 5 Specials.